-Netflix bingers beware.
-The online streaming service always has a nice variety of current and classic shows, documentaries and films, including quite a few that appeal to country fans' interests.
-Currently (Sept.
-2017), the following 20 selections exemplify the types of music and culture-related material that's just a click away from an evening of entertainment or education.
+Bingers beware.
+Online streaming services always have a nice variety of current and classic shows, documentaries and films, including quite a few that appeal to country fans' interests.
+Currently (March 2020), the following 20 selections exemplify the types of music and culture-related material that's just a click away from an evening of entertainment or education.

 Paisley fancies himself as a joke-cracking, well-rounded entertainer, like past stars of variety shows, as he brings comedians on board for an evening of laughs and songs.